stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   They were the hellish tracks of the living fungi from Yuggoth.

   I pulled myself together in time to stifle a scream.
-After all, what more was there than I might have expected, assuming that I had really believed Akeley&rsquo;s letters?
+After all, what more was there than I might have expected, assuming that I had really believed Akeley's letters?
 He had spoken of making peace with the things.
 Why, then, was it strange that some of them had visited his house?
 But the terror was stronger than the reassurance.
 Could any man be expected to look unmoved for the first time upon the claw-marks of animate beings from outer depths of space?
 Just then I saw Noyes emerge from the door and approach with a brisk step.
-I must, I reflected, keep command of myself, for the chances were this genial friend knew nothing of Akeley&rsquo;s profoundest and most stupendous probings into the forbidden.
+I must, I reflected, keep command of myself, for the chances were this genial friend knew nothing of Akeley's profoundest and most stupendous probings into the forbidden.

   Akeley, Noyes hastened to inform me, was glad and ready to see me; although his sudden attack of asthma would prevent him from being a very competent host for a day or two.
 These spells hit him hard when they came, and were always accompanied by a debilitating fever and general weakness.
-He never was good for much while they lasted&mdash;had to talk in a whisper, and was very clumsy and feeble in getting about.
+He never was good for much while they lasted--had to talk in a whisper, and was very clumsy and feeble in getting about.
 His feet and ankles swelled, too, so that he had to bandage them like a gouty old beef-eater.
 Today he was in rather bad shape, so that I would have to attend very largely to my own needs; but he was none the less eager for conversation.
-I would find him in the study at the left of the front hall&mdash;the room where the blinds were shut.
+I would find him in the study at the left of the front hall--the room where the blinds were shut.
 He had to keep the sunlight out when he was ill, for his eyes were very sensitive.

   As Noyes bade me adieu and rode off northward in his car I began to walk slowly toward the house.
 The door had been left ajar for me; but before approaching and entering I cast a searching glance around the whole place, trying to decide what had struck me as so intangibly queer about it.
-The barns and sheds looked trimly prosaic enough, and I noticed Akeley&rsquo;s battered Ford in its capacious, unguarded shelter.
+The barns and sheds looked trimly prosaic enough, and I noticed Akeley's battered Ford in its capacious, unguarded shelter.
 Then the secret of the queerness reached me.
 It was the total silence.
 Ordinarily a farm is at least moderately murmurous from its various kinds of livestock, but here all signs of life were missing.
 What of the hens and the hogs?